Actindo-AG/Documentation/RetailSuiteWarehousing/Integration/03_ConfigureStorageShelves.md

 ## Delete a storage shelf

-You can delete a storage shelf if it is no longer needed.
+You can delete a storage shelf if you have created it mistakenly.
+However, if stock has been posted to a storage shelf, it cannot be deleted any more, even if there is currently no stock in that storage shelf.
+The reason for it is that the data related to the storage shelf where a material is or has been posted in or from remains in the posting details.

 #### Prerequisites